Prevent search engines from indexing pages, folders, your entire site, or just your webflow.io subdomain.

 How to enable or disable indexing of site pages

-There are 2 ways to disable indexing of site pages:
+There are two ways to disable indexing of site pages:

 - By using the Sitemap indexing toggle in Page settings